xin-huang/SeleDiff/appendix/README.md

 You should prepare about 5TB hard disk space, if you want to replicate all the simulations.

 The scripts for performance analysis are in `./scripts/performance`

+### Visualization

+We provided a Jupyter Notebook `./scripts/visualization/SeleDiff-Figures.ipynb` for visualizing our results.
+You can execute this notebook in [Anaconda](https://anaconda.org/) with Python 3.

 ## References